satori-com/satori-video-sdk-cpp/docs/tutorial.md

 **Discussion**
 * `opencv_bot_register()` is the OpenCV-enabled version of the video API `bot_register()` function.
-It updates global areas in the API with the names of your image processing and configuration processing callbacks.
+It updates global areas in the SDK with the names of your image processing and configuration processing callbacks.
 It also sets up other parts of the video bot, including OpenCV.
-* `opencv_bot_main()` is the OpenCV-enabled version of the video API `bot_main()` function.
-It starts the API's main processing loop, which decompresses and decodes streaming video in the input channel and passes individual frames to `process_image()`.
+* `opencv_bot_main()` is the OpenCV-enabled version of the video SDK API `bot_main()` function.
+It starts the SDK's main processing loop, which decompresses and decodes streaming video in the input channel and passes individual frames to `process_image()`.
 The main processing loop also invokes `process_command()` when a message arrives from the control channel.